FINTLabs/fint-model-resource/README.md

 Links are URIs, typically https URIs.
 The `Link` class has a static `Link.with(String)` that can be used if the full URI to the target is known.

+## Robust links

-But FINT APIs also support convenience methods that enables implementors to generate links when the target Java class is known.
+Full https URIs are sensitive to changes in the FINT API deployment configuration.
+To ensure that links are robust, the FINT APIs also support convenience methods that enables implementors to generate links when the target Java class is known.
 In these cases the methods `Link.with(Link, String...)` or `Link.with(Class, String)` come in handy.
 The first argument is the
 Java class of the target resource, so to link to a `Person` you use `Link.with(Person.class, ...)`.